DuduShopping/Documents/OAuth 2 Implementation.md

 ## JWT Token

 JWT stands for JSON Web Token.
 It is way to identify a user and his access rights.
-The RSA512 encrytion algorithm is the choice of signing/verifying the token.
+The RSA encrytion algorithm is the choice of signing/verifying the token.
 The authentication server holds the private key to sign issued tokens to users.
 Resource servers holds the public key to verify validity of tokens received form users.